 Minor in Spanish.
-A minor requires a minimum of seven courses in Spanish (or six courses and a designated Short Term course).
-At least one of the seven courses must be beyond 208.
-Advanced Placement courses may not be applied toward the minor.
+A minor requires a minimum of seven courses in Spanish beyond SPAN 201.
+At least one of the seven courses must be a 300-level course.
+One Short Term course offered by the Spanish department may be counted toward the minor.
+Advanced Placement courses may not be counted toward the minor.

 Study Abroad.
 Spanish majors are encouraged to gain proficiency in the language through the experience of studying in a Spanish-speaking country.
 For the major a maximum of three credits is normally recognized for one semester and five for two semesters of study in a recognized program.
 For a minor the maximum number is two for one semester and three for two semesters.
-Students must obtain approval from a Spanish faculty member in order for their courses to count toward the major or minor; otherwise, credit is not guaranteed.
+Students are encouraged to speak with their Spanish advisor regarding course offerings, before going abroad, otherwise credit toward the major or minor is not guaranteed.

 Pass/Fail Grading Option.
 The use of the pass/fail option is restricted to one course within the major and the minor.
 400-level seminars cannot be taken pass/fail.